Stockfish (chess)

 Stockfish is a free and open-source chess engine, available for various desktop and mobile platforms.
 It can be used in chess software through the Universal Chess Interface.

-Stockfish has been one of the strongest chess engines in the world for several years; it has won all main events of the Top Chess Engine Championship (TCEC) and the Chess.com Computer Chess Championship (CCC) since 2020 and, as of November 2025, is the strongest CPU chess engine in the world with an estimated Elo rating of 3645, in a time control of 40/15 (15 minutes to make 40 moves), according to CCRL.
+Stockfish has been one of the strongest chess engines in the world for several years.
+It has won all main events of the Top Chess Engine Championship (TCEC) and the Chess.com Computer Chess Championship (CCC) since 2020 and, as of September 2026, is the strongest CPU chess engine in the world with an estimated Elo rating of 3653 in a time control of 40/15 (15 minutes to make 40 moves), according to CCRL.

 The Stockfish engine was developed by Tord Romstad, Marco Costalba, and Joona Kiiski, and was derived from Glaurung, an open-source engine by Tord Romstad released in 2004.
 It is now being developed and maintained by the Stockfish community.

-Stockfish historically used only a classical hand-crafted function to evaluate board positions, but with the introduction of the efficiently updatable neural network (NNUE) in August 2020, it adopted a hybrid evaluation system that primarily used the neural network and occasionally relied on the hand-crafted evaluation.
-In July 2023, Stockfish removed the hand-crafted evaluation and transitioned to a fully neural network-based approach.
+Stockfish historically used only a classical hand-crafted function to evaluate board positions, but with the introduction of the efficiently updatable neural network (NNUE) in August 2020, Stockfish 12 adopted a hybrid evaluation system that primarily used the neural network and occasionally relied on the hand-crafted evaluation.
+In July 2023, Stockfish removed the hand-crafted evaluation and transitioned to a fully neural-network-based approach.

 Features

-Stockfish uses a tree-search algorithm based on alpha–beta search with several hand-designed heuristics, and since Stockfish 12 (2020) uses an efficiently updatable neural network as its evaluation function.
-It represents positions using bitboards.
+Stockfish uses a tree-search algorithm based on alpha–beta search with several hand-designed heuristics.
+Stockfish represents positions using bitboards.

 Stockfish supports Chess960, a feature it inherited from Glaurung.
 Support for Syzygy tablebases, previously available in a fork maintained by Ronald de Man, was integrated into Stockfish in 2014.
-In 2018 support for the 7-man Syzygy was added, shortly after the tablebase was made available.
+In 2018, support for the 7-man Syzygy was added, shortly after the tablebase was made available.
 Stockfish supports an unlimited number of CPU threads in multiprocessor systems, with a maximum transposition table size of 32 TB.

 Stockfish has been a very popular engine on various platforms.
 On desktop, it is the default chess engine bundled with the Internet Chess Club interface programs BlitzIn and Dasher.
 On mobile, it has been bundled with the Stockfish app, SmallFish and Droidfish.
 Other Stockfish-compatible graphical user interfaces (GUIs) include Fritz, Arena, Stockfish for Mac, and PyChess.
 Stockfish can be compiled to WebAssembly or JavaScript, allowing it to run in the browser.
 Both Chess.com and Lichess provide Stockfish in this form in addition to a server-side program.
 Release versions and development versions are available as C++ source code and as precompiled versions for Microsoft Windows, macOS, Linux 32-bit/64-bit and Android.